filip-tichanek/wound_pig/README.md

-# Searching for a suitable in vivo model of chronic ischemic tissue
+# Novel in vivo porcine models of chronic ischemic tissue

 ## Statistical Report

-Statistical report and code for the study *Searching for a suitable in vivo model of chronic ischemic tissue*, that has been *under review* in the [TO BE ADDED]
+Statistical report and code for the study *Novel in vivo porcine models of chronic ischemic tissue* that has been submitted to *Microvascular Research*.

 This page shows an [HTML report](https://filip-tichanek.github.io/wound_pig) (with code outputs and data summaries)